Craig Kelly: Member of the Liberal Party (2010-2021)

-Leader of the United Australia Party
+Leader of the United Australia Party (2021-2024)

 On 23 August 2021, Kelly joined and was appointed the leader of Clive Palmer's United Australia Party (UAP).
 Kelly was previously approached to join after becoming an Independent.
 Kelly will continue to support the government on issues of confidence and supply.
 Kelly has drafted a bill calling for politicians and senior bureaucrats to be paid $750 per week while a lockdown is in place in their area.
 Kelly has been criticised for using random-number dialling technology to send unsolicited text messages.
-The TGA are seeking legal advice over whether a website linked in these texts which uses the TGA's logo and data breaches the criminal code.
+The Therapeutic Goods Administration (TGA) is seeking legal advice over whether a website linked in these texts which uses the TGA's logo and data breaches the criminal code.
 His personal mobile phone number was leaked by Australian online news publisher, Crikey, in retaliation.
-Hundreds of frustrated recipients of the unsolicited sms messages also joined together to send a huge bag dildos to Craig Kelly to protest his divisive anti-vaccination text messages and inadequate regulation surrounding political parties exemption from the Spam Act.
+Hundreds of frustrated recipients of the unsolicited sms messages also joined together to send a huge bag of dildos to Craig Kelly to protest his divisive anti-vaccination text messages and inadequate regulation surrounding political parties exemption from the Spam Act.

 In November 2021, Kelly was ‘awarded’ in absentia the ‘Bent Spoon’ award by organisation the Australian Skeptics ‘for spreading misinformation about Covid and vaccinations.’

+Kelly charged taxpayers for flights and the use of Comcar (a government car service) to attend anti-vaccine mandate and anti-lockdown protests in Melbourne in November and December 2021, and was investigated by the Independent Parliamentary Expenses Authority as to whether it was an appropriate use of taxpayer funds.
+Kelly argued that it was related to parliamentary business due to his private members' bill on vaccine passports.
+Kelly was told to repay $2000 from these trips by the Independent Parliamentary Expenses Authority, a decision he is appealing.

 In December 2021 Kelly, who has been permanently banned from Facebook, was nominated by the crossbench and appointed to a parliamentary committee looking into social media and online safety, along with two Opposition MPs.